User Guide: OONI Probe Mobile App

 You will see that True is the correct answer.
 If you tap False, you will receive an explanation on why the answer is wrong.

 Step 6.
-If you would like the app to collect the measurements automatically, tap the Sounds great button.
+If you would like the app to collect the measurements automatically, tap the Yes button.

 Step 7.
 If you would like to share crash reports to help us improve OONI Probe, tap Yes.